 Skip to content

-A practical guide for Windsor and Canadian investors buying rental properties in Detroit and Michigan.
+Practical guide for Canadian investors buying rental properties in Detroit from Windsor.
+Financing, tax implications, property management, and top neighbourhoods.

 1